Cheap, Fast and Easy - Dinners Under 3 Bucks per Serving

 Growing up, things were tight in my family.
 We made meals from what was in the cabinet, rather than rely on processed, pre-packaged suppers in a box.
 Today, you'll find that the dinners taste better, are much lower in sodium, and cheaper to prepare than "Hamburger Helper."

 Each of these meals takes less than an hour to make, and will fill you up without draining your bank account.
 I'm a big fan of fast food that is not of the take-out variety!
+These family dinner recipes are also kid-friendly.
+So don't worry about picky eaters!

 Homemade Spaghetti Sauce

-My mom used to make this in an electric fry pan, and still does, as a matter of fact.
+My mom used to make this family dinner recipe in an electric fry pan, and still does, as a matter of fact.
 This is super easy, quick and satisfying.
 By itself, the sauce will serve 5-8 people.
 Its easily doubled for larger crowds.
 Serve with garlic bread and lots of parmesan cheese!

 Brown 1 pound ground beef or ground turkey with 1 small onion chopped (optional).
 If you desire, add 1-2 cloves chopped garlic.
 Drain fat.